 - In a large bowl combine almond flour, tapioca flour, baking powder and salt.
 Gently whisk all ingredients together with a fork.

-- In a separate bowl or spouted cup combine almond milk, egg, maple syrup and vanilla extract.
+- In a separate bowl or spouted cup whisk together the almond milk, egg, maple syrup and vanilla extract.

 - Heat a medium non-stick skillet over a medium heat and coat with butter or coconut oil.
 Scoop 1/4 cup pancake batter and pour into the pan to form a small to medium sized pancake.